Beyond-Reality/Beyond-Reality-Divergence/README.md

-BeyondReality Sue Generis (Unique)
+Beyond Reality: Divergence
 ====================
-Pack is currenty in development name is a place holder.
+Pack is currenty in development.
 This pack is meant continue our mission to bring a Unique experience different from everything else to a mod pack.

 Issues
 ==================